 Up until very recently, our Trustee Board requested that there be a gap of at least 18 months between awards.
 However, they have now agreed that any carer who was awarded a break in 2022 can apply to go on to the 2023 short-notice cancellation list.
 This is to avoid any facility standing empty if it cannot otherwise be filled, but is on the strict understanding that no break can be guaranteed as no suitable cancellation may occur.
 If you are a 2022 recipient of a break and are happy to apply on this basis, please clearly write ‘cancellation list’ on your application form.

 I sent in my application but you have asked me for additional information.
 Why is this?

 The main reason we ask for additional information is that the form you have submitted is incomplete in some way.
 Our request for additional information will specify the information that is lacking, but to avoid a delay in your application being processed, please ensure that you have completed ALL of the boxes on the form as fully as possible and signed and dated it.
 If any box is incomplete or blank this will hold up your application and may mean that a holiday cannot be awarded.
 Common application errors include but are not limited to:

 • Not completing your name, full address and contact details.

 • Not providing a diagnosis for the person being cared for (this is mandatory information).

-You have said that I am on the waiting list but I have not heard anything further?
+You have said that I am on the cancellation list but I have not heard anything further?

 You have offered me a cancellation break, but I can’t take it.
 Does this mean nothing else will be offered to me now?